 Kirkwood, MO 63122

 Not in the St Louis Metropolitan area?
-Every county has a local extension to take your samples to.
-To find your local office, click here.
+Every county has a local MU Extension center to take your samples to.
+Find your county’s MU Extension center.

 Chinch bugs in zoysia lawns

 It is not uncommon to come across 30+ year-old zoysia lawns in St. Louis.
 They are resilient and require comparatively little care.
 That’s why many homeowners are caught off guard by large areas that rapidly turn brown and die out in a matter of weeks.
 It is unclear why lawns without a history of chinch bug damage suddenly become infested.
-Read the article from Nathan Brandt by clicking here!
+Read the article from Nathan Brandt!